PyVRP/PyVRP/README.md

 The documentation is available [here][1].

 > [!TIP]
-> Looking for professional support or enterprise features?
-[Applied Routing](https://appliedrouting.com) provides consulting, custom development, and PyVRP Enterprise - an extended and production-ready version of PyVRP.
+> Using or evaluating PyVRP at your company?
+[Applied Routing](https://appliedrouting.com) provides consulting, custom development, and PyVRP Enterprise, an extended and production-ready version of PyVRP.
+> Get in touch at [info@appliedrouting.com](mailto:info@appliedrouting.com) to join a private Slack channel with our team and discuss your use case, PyVRP features, or the roadmap.

 ### Tutorials